CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Fiber and Textile Recycling

-Together with UNIQLO, Toray is promoting new initiatives for sustainable products, with Toray supplying fibers made from recycled plastic bottles for UNIQLO’s quick-drying wear DRY-EX brand polo shirts starting in 2020.
+Together with UNIQLO Co., Ltd., Toray Industries is promoting new initiatives for sustainable products, with Toray supplying fibers derived from PET bottles for some of UNIQLO’s quick-drying wear DRY-EX brand polo shirts starting in 2020.

 Resin Recycling